ATTENTION: CO-OP DIRECTORS; PRINCIPALS; SUPERINTENDENTS; CHILD NUTRITION DIRECTORS

 When planning to submit an application, please keep the following in mind:

 - Late and incomplete applications will be disqualified.

 - Applications without required signatures will not be considered.

 - Applications will not be returned.

-- Keep a copy of the application for your files.
+- Keep a copy of the application with original signatures for your files.